Ariel1987/car_registry/README.md

 ## General Info

 This is program registers cars into a file.
-The user is prompted to register the car to a file giving the following information:
+The user is prompted to give the following information in order to register the cars:

 - brand
 - manufacturing year